-h) The child is recorded by the school as being under observation due to concern by parent or teacher but this does not automatically place the child on the school's SEN register.
+h) The child is recorded by the school as having an 'initial concern' either by parent or teacher, but this does not automatically place the child on the school's SEN register.
 Any concerns will be discussed with parents informally or during parent teacher meetings.